odow/SDDP.jl/docs/src/tutorial/14b_infinite_horizon.md

 ## To do:

+### Testing in Markov Model, Price interpolation and different risk measures
+Currently the infinite-horizon model has not been integrated with Markov methods, Price interpolation and different risk measures which are existing in SDDP.

 ### Hold cuts in memory
 The current infinite-horizon methodology uses cuts written to a temporty directory (SDDP/src/temp/) vs holding the cuts in memory.
-Holding cuts in memory may result in faster solving, especially is `update_limit` is relatively large and `iteration_limit` is relatively small.
+Holding cuts in memory may (likely marginally) result in faster solving, especially is `update_limit` is relatively large and `iteration_limit` is relatively small.

-### User-defined function to increase information value of the bound and simulation objective values
+### User-defined function to increase information value of the bound and simulation objective values (for async solving)
 Given the `Simulation Objective` and the `Bound Objective` is less informative in the infinite-horizon programming, we output the Δ values as well.
 The values for Δ conveges as the policy converges.

 However, a user defined function that takes the initial `state` in the given iteration of SDDP as the input and applies the user-defined function to produce a string output would be useful in increasing the information value of the bound and simulation objective values procued from each iteration of SDDP.